 Now, let’s finally get to it.
 Here’s how to see the Colosseum and Vatican in one day.

-Make sure to read my posts A Guide To Visiting The Colosseum and The Best Things To Do In Vatican City.
+Make sure to read my post A Guide To Visiting The Colosseum.

 How To Visit The Colosseum And Vatican In One Day